Quarterback is the most popular position on the football field, full of glory and always in the middle of the action.

 The proper grip of a football.

 The key is to make sure the middle finger and the thumb are placed right below the white ring on the football, almost even with one another.
 The smaller fingers then grip the seams and the index finger gives the hand some stability behind the ball.

-"Your front shoulder and upper torso should be just slightly open so you can see the back side of the defense," Trickey said.
+"Your front shoulder and upper torso should be just slightly open so you can see the back side of the defense," Trickey says.
 "Your front shoulder leads, and the front foot has to drive to the point of reception."

 The point of reception is not necessarily where the receiver is, but rather where he's going to be.
 In a game situation, the two often are different.
 But if you're just playing catch with someone to get the hang of throwing a spiral, step toward your partner and fling it.

 Keep the hand on the outside of the ball as you're going through the throwing motion.
-Releasing the ball properly is tough for a rookie, but keep in mind the follow through: rotate the thumb toward the opposite thigh, and make sure the inside of the index finger is the last piece of you touching the ball as you release it.
+Releasing the ball properly is tough for a new player, but keep in mind the follow through: rotate the thumb toward the opposite thigh, and make sure the inside of the index finger is the last piece of you touching the ball as you release it.
 Emphasize your whole body working together smoothly.